Knox-AAU/OBSOLETE_PreprocessingLayer_Source_Data_IO/README.md

 # Source Data IO
 This module collects the fucntionality to convert a Python object to a JSON file and back.
 The module builds on defined JSOn schemas that are used to generalize the files that should be written and read using the module.

+## Add new data type
-Additional schemas and associated Python objects can be added.
+Additional schemas and associated Python objects can be added to the module.
 This can be done by defining a JSON schema and a Python object that extends the ``Model`` class.
 This ensures that the object can be converted to and from a JSON file using the module.

-By extending the ``Model`` class, the resulting JSON file will contain meta-data about the genration of it self, as well as the object converted.
+By extending the ``Model`` class, the resulting JSON file will contain meta-data about the genration of itself, as well as the object converted.

 ## Using
 First add the custom index url to your pip.conf run `pip3.8 config list -v` to find the approperiate config file.
 Insert the following: